ngageoint/elasticgeo/gs-web-elasticsearch/doc/index.rst

 Native queries
 ^^^^^^^^^^^^^^

-Native Elasticsearch queries can be applied in WFS/WMS feature requests by including ``q:{query_body}`` or ``f:{query_body}`` in the ``viewparams`` parameter (see GeoServer SQL Views documentation for more information).
+Native Elasticsearch queries can be applied in WFS/WMS feature requests by including the ``q:{query_body}`` or ``f:{query_body}`` key:value pairs in the ``viewparams`` parameter (see GeoServer SQL Views documentation for more information).
 If supplied, the query is combined with the query derived from the request bbox, CQL or OGC filter using the AND logical binary operator.

 Examples
 ^^^^^^^^